 Freddy.
 Jason.
 Annabelle.
 If these names give you both chills and joy, you are someone who’s content with spending $13 or $14 on getting a good scare at the movies.
 You watch these films all year round because every day is Halloween, really.
-You’re able to recall with precision the scene from Nightmare on Elm Street where Johnny Depp falls asleep and gets swallowed alive by his bed.
+You’re able to recall with precision the scene from A Nightmare on Elm Street where Johnny Depp falls asleep and gets swallowed alive by his bed.
 The dark red splatter that follows has haunted you for decades.
 You’ve seen The Exorcist more times than you can remember.

 You know witches are real.
 You also know that whatever your dog saw was more than a tree shadow.
 So why do you do it?
 Why do you put yourself through 90 minutes (sometimes more) of pure fear?
 Why do you keep on watching when you know something terrifying is coming around the corner?